triple-ratamacue/misc_cheatsheets/tools/TMUX.md

     p	switch to previous window (cycles through)
     l	switch to previously selected window (not cycling through)
     0-9 switch to window 0 to 1
+    '	prompt for a window index
+    w	choose window from interactive menue

+## Panes
+It's also possible to have multiple panes within one window!
+Again, press

+    CTRL+b

+and one of the following keys:

+    %	split pane into left and right
+    "	split pane into top and bottom
+    !   break current pane out and into new window
+    x	kill current pane

+    arrow	switch to left/right/top/bottom pane
+    q 		display pane indices
+    t		show time (exit with q)
+    CTRL+arrow  change size of curent pane
+    {,}		swap current pane with next/previous pane